 - Understanding of the nature of change

 - Ability to fight off cravings and relapse triggers

 The last point is particularly important as work to fight off addiction.
-Cravings come from you body remembering how good it thought it felt while on drugs.
+Cravings come from your body remembering how good it thought it felt while on drugs.
 That feeling can quickly change your mental state to a similar state of nostalgic remembrance, which makes it easy to fall back into use.
 However, mindfulness gives you the focus to understand the dangers of relapse and that you’ll actually feel worse if you start using again.

 How Do You Obtain Mindfulness?

 There is no single path to walk on the trail of mindfulness.
 Everyone’s mind has its own unique skills, weaknesses, and paths down which it can wind.
-So awakening your mind to the power of mindfulness requires working you way through a process as individual to you as your fingerprints.
+So awakening your mind to the power of mindfulness requires working your way through a process as an individual to you as your fingerprints.
 However, we can offer you a few simple tips to get you started:

 - Start each day with a couple of minutes of breathing.
 Focus on the way the air feels flowing in your nose, down your lungs, and out through your mouth.
 Don’t forget to pay attention to the way your body moves.
 Use this calming technique whenever life gets stressful.

 - Whenever you move, notice the way that your body shifts and the way it feels when you move.
 Pay special attention to the weight shift on your feet.
 And don’t concentrate on where you are going: enjoy your surroundings and pay attention to detail (while watching where you are going to avoid accidents).